-The Park River is an an ever changing stream of environmental adventures, scientific research, art, myths, events and learning activities cast throughout this 78 square mile watershed.
-Whether you prefer a Park or a Hog River, management of natural resources is increasingly dependent upon the civic culture that approves planning policies, which conserve, revitalize or negatively neglect the value of local natural resources.
+The Park River watershed is full of ever changing stream of environmental adventures, scientific research, art, myths, events and learning activities.
+Whether a Park or a Hog River, management of natural resources is increasingly dependent upon the civic culture that approves planning policies, which conserve, revitalize or negatively neglect the value of local natural resources.
 Here is an incomplete list of other local projects –

 Save Our Water CT – A citizen action group that formed in opposition to development of a private bottled water facility, by the Niagara Water Bottling Company of California, in Bloomfield.
 Niagara is seeking discounts on large volume usage of our public water supply.
 Save Our Water is actively raising awareness about the privatization of public water supplies by hosting educational programs and protests.